 You might also consider signing up for the aforementioned PlayStation Plus subscription.
 Sony's membership plan is now required to play online games, but it also has other benefits: namely a few free games to download each and every month and keep, so long as your Plus subscription is paid up.

 For your money, you'll get a mix of older favourites, alluring indies, and occasionally the semi-high-profile new release, not to mention discounts on all PlayStation Store purchases.
 It's £50 per year or £7 monthly, but the benefits are pretty massive if you plan to play regularly.
 In fact, we have a monthly spotlight of the latest free games to download - bookmark this link!

 Oh, and expect to find a sizable system update waiting for you whenever you finally get the system up and running… and probably updates for any games you're playing for the first time, as well.
 Welcome to modern console gaming.

 2) Grab some games

-And if you're looking for even more PS4 game ideas, our list of Christmas picks spotlights 10 of the best releases from the last year, while our list of the best PS4 games to date showcases 20 excellent games.
+And if you're looking for even more PS4 game ideas, our list of Christmas picks spotlights 20 of the best releases in recent memory.

 Biggest and best